Gradient-domain image processing

-Gradient domain image processing, also called Poisson image editing, is a type of digital image processing that operates on the differences between neighboring pixels, rather than on the pixel values directly.
+Gradient domain image processing, also called Poisson image editing, is a type of digital image processing that operates directly on the differences between neighboring pixels, rather than on the pixel values.
 Mathematically, an image gradient represents the derivative of an image, so the goal of gradient domain processing is to construct a new image by integrating the gradient, which requires solving Poisson's equation.

 Overview

 Processing images in the gradient domain is a two-step process.
 The first step is to choose an image gradient.
-This is often extracted from one or more images and then modified, but it can be obtained through other means as well.
+This is often extracted from one or more images and then modified, but it can also be obtained through other means.
 For example, some researchers have explored the advantages of users painting directly in the gradient domain, while others have proposed sampling a gradient directly from a camera sensor.
 The second step is to solve Poisson's equation to find a new image that can produce the gradient from the first step.
-An exact solution often does not exist because the modified gradient field is no longer conservative, so an image is found that approximates the desired gradient as closely as possible.
+An exact solution often does not exist because the modified gradient field is no longer conservative, so an image approximating the desired gradient as closely as possible is found.

 Image editing

-For image editing purposes, the gradient is obtained from an existing image and modified.
+The gradient is obtained from an existing image and modified for image editing purposes.
 Various operators, such as finite difference or Sobel, can be used to find the gradient of a given image.
-This gradient can then be manipulated directly to produce a number of different effects when the resulting image is solved for.
-For example, if the gradient is scaled by a uniform constant it results in a simple sharpening filter.
+This gradient can then be manipulated directly to produce several different effects when the resulting image is solved for.
+For example, if a uniform constant scales the gradient, it results in a simple sharpening filter.
 A better sharpening filter can be made by only scaling the gradient in areas deemed important.